 - BlackBerry stock forecast and recommendations

-The firm’s phones were widely used in the business world before the rise of iOS and Android, and the growth of touchscreen technology made its handsets look past their sell-by date.
+BlackBerry, once the mobile phone of choice for the yuppie set, had a resurgence in 2021 thanks to the so-called ‘meme’ investing fad.
+The firm’s famous phones, with those tiny keyboards, were widely used in the business world before the rise of iOS and Android and the growth of touchscreen technology made its handsets look past their sell-by date.

 Unlikely share boost

-The Canadian company hit the headlines for all the wrong reasons in August when the United States Cybersecurity and Infrastructure Security Agency (CISA) said a flaw in BlackBerry’s embedded QNX real-time operating system could put cars and medical systems at risk and lead to “a malicious actor gaining control of highly sensitive systems, increasing risk to the nation’s critical functions”.
+The company hit the headlines for all the wrong reasons in August 2021 when the United States Cybersecurity and Infrastructure Security Agency (CISA) said a flaw in BlackBerry’s embedded QNX real-time operating system could put cars and medical systems at risk and lead to “a malicious actor gaining control of highly sensitive systems, increasing risk to the nation’s critical functions”.